senzing-garage/knowledge-base/HOWTO/bring-up-ELK-stack.md

 This example simply shows the containers for the ELK stack in a docker-compose form to be able to connect with other containers.
-This example is easily expandable and if the containers to log are brought up with docker-compose they can be added to the example `yaml` given below or brought up in a seperate `yaml`.
+This example is easily expandable and if the containers to log are brought up with docker-compose they can be added to the example `yaml` given below or brought up in a separate `yaml`.

-If the 'containers to log' are brought up seperately from the ELK stack `yaml` then these are the most important requirements
+If the 'containers to log' are brought up separately from the ELK stack `yaml` then these are the most important requirements

 - The 'containers to log' use the same `NETWORK` as the ELK stack